Byson94/KorvaqScrip/BeginnersTutorial.md

 // If you want, then you can do "let x = arraylength numbers" to store the length in a variable
 ```

-To get the value inside an array, we can use `array arrayName[index]` for example:
+To get the value inside an array, we can use `arr arrayName[index]` for example:
 ```
-let example = ["banana", "apple", "cherry"] let x = array example[0] // this would get the value as "banana" let x = array example[1] // this as "apple" let x = array example[2] // this as "cherry"
+let example = ["banana", "apple", "cherry"] let x = arr example[0] // this would get the value as "banana" let x = arr example[1] // this as "apple" let x = arr example[2] // this as "cherry"

-// "array" is the keyword that states that you are calling an array and not any variable or other things.
+// "arr" is the keyword that states that you are calling an array and not any variable or other things.
 ```

 ## Comments